Alan316/Movie-Collection-Database/README.md

 I hope to achieve the following functionality within this website. :
+⋅⋅* Unordered sub-list.
 1. Give users the ability to register witht he site and create a new account.

-2. Usersto will be able to create a personal databse of films they own.
+2. Users will be able to create a personal databse of films they own.
 The database shoulds contain the following information:
+  ⋅⋅* Unordered sub-list.
   a.
 Title of film
   b.
 Year produced
   c.
 Format of film that is wned (DVD/Blu Ray/HD DVD/VHS/Beta Max/Digital) - Site should allow for multiple selections